Swall Meadows, California: Government

+Education

+Much of the CDP is served by the Round Valley Joint Elementary School District and the Bishop Unified School District for grades 9-12 only.
+A western part of the CDP is in the Mammoth Unified School District for grades PK-12.

+Previously the Bishop USD 9-12 area was in the Bishop Joint Union High School District.

 Round Fire

 On February 6, 2015, Swall Meadows and the neighboring community of Paradise were ravaged by the Round Fire, which burned 7000 acre.
 The fire destroyed 40 homes: 39 homes in Swall Meadows and 1 home in Paradise.